Distilleries/Expendable/README.md

 # Expendable

-Expendable is an admin panel base on laravel 5.*.
+Expendable is an admin panel base on laravel 5.6.*
 This package give you some implementation do add a content management system of your application.
 You can override everything.
 This Cms give view few tools to develop your content management easily and properly.

-If you want install a fresh install of laravel 5 with Expendable package configured and gulp, bower structure go in https://github.com/Distilleries/Xyz.

 ## Table of contents